IAC (IAC)

 12. Is Now The Time To Buy IAC?

-IAC falls short of our quality standards.
-To kick things off, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+We see the value of companies helping their customers, but in the case of IAC, we’re out.
+To begin with, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its declining EPS over the last four years makes it a less attractive asset to the public markets.

-IAC’s P/E ratio based on the next 12 months is 29.4x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+IAC’s P/E ratio based on the next 12 months is 28.8x.
+This valuation tells us a lot of optimism is priced in - we think there are better investment opportunities out there.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.